Software-defined emergency alerting, engineered like a broadcast appliance.

 Timothy Kramer / KR8MER

-Timothy Kramer is the sole maintainer of EAS Station, an amateur radio operator with deep roots in public safety and mission-critical communications.
-EAS Station reflects his goal of pairing disciplined engineering practices with experimental emergency communications research.
+Sole maintainer of EAS Station ™ — amateur radio operator with deep roots in public safety and mission-critical communications.
+The project pairs disciplined engineering with experimental emergency communications research.

 Amateur Radio

-Licensed since 2004; upgraded to General Class in 2025.
-Active in Skywarn weather spotting and emergency communications nets.
+Licensed since 2004; General Class upgrade in 2025.
+Active in Skywarn and emergency communications nets.

 Public Safety

-17 years of service as a deputy sheriff, building first-hand familiarity with Motorola mission-critical infrastructure and public warning workflows.
+17 years as a deputy sheriff — first-hand familiarity with Motorola mission-critical infrastructure and public warning workflows.

 Electrician

-Currently a full-time electrical panel electrician, bringing hands-on hardware discipline and a methodical troubleshooting mindset to every layer of the stack.
+Full-time electrical panel electrician.
+Brings hands-on hardware discipline and methodical troubleshooting to every layer.

 Home Laboratory

-Operates a lab of professional-grade radios, RTL-SDR capture nodes, digital paging decoders, and networking equipment used to validate every EAS Station release.
+Professional-grade radios, RTL-SDR capture nodes, digital paging decoders, and networking gear — used to validate every release.

 Data Sources & Acknowledgments